ghga-de/milestones-docs/57-monkfish/technical_specification.md

   - Response status:
     - `200 OK`: Request successfully processed, results in response body
     - `401 Unauthorized`: auth error (not authenticated)
+    - `403 Forbidden`: Authenticated, but config prevents operation on the specified collection.
 - `PUT /{db-name}/{collection-name}`
   - *Upserts the document(s) provided in the request body in the specified collection.*
   - Request body: